trstovall/arka/README.md

         vote:
           block_reward: bytes                   # units minted by block worker
           utxo_fee: bytes                       # rate of decay of UTXOs (age of UTXO * UTXO units)
-          data_fee: bytes                       # units per byte in each transaction is to be destroyed
+          data_fee: bytes                       # units per byte in each transaction are to be destroyed

       # commit data
       - memo: bytes                         # can be used for layer 2 protocols